badges/shields/doc/code-walkthrough.md

 ## Server initialization

-1. The server entrypoint is `server.js` which sets up error reporting, loads config, and creates an instance of the Server.
+1. The server entrypoint is [`server.js`][entrypoint] which sets up error reporting, loads config, and creates an instance of the server.

 2. The Server, which is defined in [`core/server/server.js`][core/server/server], is based on the web